 Another element of performance improvement may appear with some types of models.
-If we focus in communications between components, a multiPDEVS may require fewer simulation cycles than PDEVS in some cases.
-Lets take two components, A and B, where B needs informations provided by A. Here is PDEVS and multiPDEVS way to modelize it: Using PDEVS: B can ask A for data.
-Then A send data to B (see figure 7).
+If we focus on communications between components, a multiPDEVS may require fewer simulation cycles than PDEVS in some cases.
+Let us take two components, A and B, where B needs information provided by A. Following are PDEVS's and multiPDEVS's ways of modelizing it.
+Using PDEVS: B can ask A for data.
+Then A sends data to B (see Figure 7).
 Following PDEVS simulation protocol, this will therefore require at least two simulation cycles.
 Using multiPDEVS: B can directly read data from A (A is an influencer of B).
 Following the multiPDEVS protocol, a single simulation cycle will therefore be necessary.
-Note that such example consider only the case where B is explicitly requesting informations known by A component.
-We intentionally forget cases where A is a data generator, of where A needs computation time to provide data.
-An alternative to multiPDEVS and PDEVS is HFSS (Barros, 2003), which allows components to sample inputs from their influencers through couplings in a one-step process, similarly to multiPDEVS.
+Note that such example considers only the case where B is explicitly requesting information known by A component.
+We intentionally forget cases where A is a data generator, where A needs computation time to provide data.
+An alternative to multiPDEVS and PDEVS is HFSS [28], which allows components to sample inputs from their influencers through couplings in a one-step process, similarly to multiPDEVS.
 Since HFSS preserves modularity through couplings, it lies at a higher level of specification than multiPDEVS.
 However, multiPDEVS is pertinent for cases where component states need to be directly accessible.

-Figure 7: Communication between two components
+FIGURE 7: Communication between two components.

 Further studies would be needed to target the classes of problems for which this type of property would be an added value.
-We are thinking for the moment of the domains where agent and cellular automata are used jointly (e.g. Agent interrogating its environment modeled by several cells).
+We are thinking for the moment of the domains where agent and cellular automata are used jointly (e.g., agent interrogating its environment modeled by several cells).

 Regarding some design choices about multiPDEVS, we decided to stay as close as possible to the original multiDEVS.
 However, an interesting alternative regarding multiPDEVS semantics may be considered.
-As multiPDEVS is defined, only components that have been influenced (i.e. that updated their state via their reaction function δ{reac}) have a chance to update their time of next event.
+As multiPDEVS is defined; only components that have been influenced (i.e., that updated their state via their reaction function δ{reac}) have a chance to update their time of next event.
 Since the time advance function of a component depends on all influencers states, we could also give the opportunity to all components having at least one influencer with a new state to update its tn.
 This would open new modeling perspectives.
-As for example, the case study we propose in section 4.2, could be simplified.
+As an example, the case study we propose in Section 4.2 could be simplified.
 Basically, an inactive cell could decide if it is the appropriate moment to enter a burning state each time one of its neighbors is updated.

 Generally speaking, DEVS-based formalisms where components are allowed to communicate at the same simulation time, such as PDEVS or multiPDEVS, do not offer direct mechanisms to confirm to other components the use of an information/resource which was provided to them.
 This can raise issues of inconsistency unique to such formalisms.
-To illustrate this, imagine particles that can move from one cell to a neighbor as shown Figure 8.
+To illustrate this, imagine particles that can move from one cell to a neighbor as shown in Figure 8.